Build

 SHIP

 Structured Hierarchical Instructional Programs.
-The declarative DSL underneath the OpenClaw-style agent file, lowered by shipc to a chain-ready CompiledAgent.
+The agent specification layer underneath the Theseus workspace (THESEUS.md, tools.yaml), lowered to a chain-ready CompiledAgent.

 In one paragraph